duke-interactive-graphics/Interactive-Graphics-Critical-Code/_docs/syllabus/syllabus.md

 After completing this course, students will be able to effectively:

 1. Produce applications and programs in the P5.js and Processing programming language (or similar languages).
-2. Explain elementary concepts in computer programming such as data types, operators, control structures, and functions.
+2. Use and understand concepts in computer programming such as data types, operators, control structures, and functions.
 3. Demonstrate problem-solving skills relating to the design and execution of coding projects.
 4. Participate in current debates on critical coding such as open source, networking, and graphics.
-5. Recognize, deconstruct and analyze existing computational projects exploring social, cultural and medial topics.
+5. Recognize, deconstruct and analyze existing computational projects exploring social and cultural topics.
 6. Use coding as an expressive, scholarly, and meaningfully rich interpretive, interactive and data-visualizing medium